Books by This Author

 "In simple words and charming pictures, Winter gives an outline of the life of Josefina Aguilar, a maker of pottery figures who lives in Ocotlan, Mexico.
 The author follows this narrative with a counting story describing Josefina's creation of a pottery world, beginning with one sun and going through increasing numbers of angels, houses, flower sellers, farmers, mamas and babies, mariachis, mourners, skeletons, and, finally, 10 stars." — School Library Journal

-Product Description: Young Nasreen has not spoken a word to anyone since her parents disappeared.
+Young Nasreen has not spoken a word to anyone since her parents disappeared.
 In despair, her grandmother risks everything to enroll Nasreen in a secret school for girls.
 Will a devoted teacher, a new friend, and the worlds she discovers in books be enough to draw Nasreen out of her shell of sadness?
-Based on a true story from Afghanistan, this inspiring book will touch readers deeply as it affirms both the life-changing power of education and the healing power of love.
+Based on a true story from Afghanistan.

 "Nino aspires to play the role of the perro in the Fiesta of the Tigre in his small Mexican village.
 Despite being told that he must wait until he is older, he is determined to perform the part of the animal that ensures the success of the corn crop by chasing the tiger out of town.

 In spite of looming war, librarian Alia Muhammed Baker was able to save the books from the library of Basra by moving them to safety.
 Simple forms and deep colors in a naïve style evoke the war without being explicit.
 The bravery and action of one person celebrates both everyday heroism and books as a unifying force.